Last updated 22/02/2019 by Jon

-In the Edit+Competitor window the user can select from a list of classes.
+In the Edit+Competitor window, the user can select from a list of classes.
 The content of that list is derived from rating files, as well as the classes already defined within the series.
-It’s worth taking some time to set up rating files so that classes can be selected from this list rather then being entered by hand.
+It’s worth taking some time to set up rating files so that classes can be selected from this list rather than being entered by hand.
 Another advantage is that when a class is selected in this way the rating field is also automatically populated.

 The remainder of this topic covers how to create your own rating files.
 Most users will not need to do this.

 Rating files are plain text files.
 You can create them using notepad or any other plain text editor.
 Each rating file must have a .csv extension and has a very simple format as described below.

 Each line of the file defines a rating for a particular rating system and class.
 Blank lines are ignored and if the first non-whitespace character of a line is a semi-colon it is also ignored, so you can add comments to your files.

 You define a rating value (one per line) by comma separated values (csv) like this:-